First Christian Reformed Church of Edgerton, MN

 ICE CREAM SOCIAL - Benefit to raise money for Recovery Bibles for clients at New Life Treatment Center, Woodstock Minnesota at the American Reformed Church, Woodstock Minnesota on Sunday, October 5, from 2:00 p.m. to 5:00 p.m.
 Master's Voice, Brandon Valley Bluegrass Band, and Cornerstone will all be there along with testimonies from clients.
 Free Barbecues and Ice Cream Sundaes will be served.
 Come out and enjoy some great music and help support the Bible fundraiser.

-GROUNDWORK - Gluttony: Of all the seven deadly sins gluttony is probably the most personally embarrassing.
-But what really is gluttony?
-Join the Groundwork discussion.
+GROUNDWORK - Moses: This week we begin studying the book of Exodus.
+Join the Groundwork conversation as we discuss faith and salvation in the context of Exodus 1 and 2 and the stories of young Moses.
 It airs on Sunday at 8:30 a.m. or 9:30 p.m. on KDCR at 88.5FM; or on KNWC at 1270AM on Sunday at 3:00 p.m.
 Listen anytime on your computer at GroundworkOnline.com.

-POSITION OPENING - Country Consultant, Kenya (Country Director) World Renew, an agency of the Christian Reformed Church in North America (CRCNA), has a full time opening for a Country Consultant in Kenya.
-We require someone who has a proven track record in delivering program results while also building organizational and community capacity.
-The position must foster interaction between various projects and teams that enhances a unified vision of World Renew’s work.
-Please visit www.worldrenew.net/careers for more information; to apply, submit your current resume, a cover letter online indicating your related skills and experience, and answers to the provided essay questions to email@example.com.
-Application deadline is September 1.
+POSITION OPENING - World Renew, an agency of the Christian Reformed Church in North America (CRCNA), has a full time opening for a Program Consultant in Mozambique.
+The position incumbent will operate out of the regional office in Malawi with travel to Mozambique.
+We require someone with a proven track record in partner consultations on program quality, implementation and management, as well as organizational governance and resource development experience.
+This position will also contribute to World Renew’s constituency development priorities including reporting and communicating with donors.
+Visit www.worldrenew.net/careers for more information; to apply, submit your resume, a cover letter indicating skills and experience and your response to the follow-up questions to email@example.com.
+Application deadline is Oct.
+13.

 Library: Eleanor Schoolmeester, Stella Vis, Henrietta Klumper

-Medical Assistants: AM: Greg Masselink PM: Evie Van Dam
+Medical Assistants: AM: Evie Van Dam PM: Rod Obbink

-Medical Assistants: AM: Rod Obbink PM: Gord Prins
+Medical Assistants: AM: Cynthia Spronk PM: Gord Prins